 $1,144,438

-Written and directed by Anna Boden and Ryan Fleck, "Sugar" tells the compelling story of Miguel Santos, a talented pitcher from the Dominican Republic.
-Driven by the dream of reaching the major leagues, Miguel hopes to lift himself and his beloved family out of poverty through his baseball career.
+"Sugar," directed by Anna Boden and Ryan Fleck, follows Miguel Santos, a gifted pitcher from the Dominican Republic.
+Motivated by dreams of playing in the major leagues, Miguel seeks to transform both his own life and his family's future through baseball.

 Comedy